What we collect, and what we don't.

 Security posture, stated plainly.

-Data is stored on US-region Cloudflare infrastructure.
+Core application records use Cloudflare durable storage.
 The operator admin panel sits behind Cloudflare Access — operator access requires an authenticated identity and is logged.
 Packet text is hashed with SHA-256 at send time, so any later change to a packet is detectable.
-No system is perfectly secure, but we keep the surface small on purpose: no ID scans, no biometrics, no third-party trackers.
+No system is perfectly secure, but we keep the surface small on purpose: no ID scans, no biometric matching, no third-party ad trackers.
 Report a vulnerability to [email protected].

 If this policy changes.